-She admits to still dealing with moments of self-doubt-a very common energy drag experienced by most artists--but now as an independent artist, feels free to work her own ways.
+After she graduates from both programs and experiences some successes as an independent artist she admits to still dealing with moments of self-doubt-a very common energy drag experienced by most artists--but now, feels free to work her own ways.
 In some sense, Painter's years of art school brought her back full circle, incorporating her love of history, but moving "beyond straight history."
 She concludes: "Now what history means to me in images is freedom from coherence, clarity, and collective representation.
 My images carry their own visual meaning, which may or may not explicate history usefully or unequivocally.
 For me now, image works as particularity, not as generalization.
 That is how art school changed my thinking about history and how visual art set me free."